tariqdude/WebsiteTest/README.md

 ```bash
 npm run build
 ```
 This generates `styles.min.css` and `scripts.min.js` in the project root.

-Reference these files in `index.html` when deploying to production.
+These minified files are now referenced directly in `index.html` for improved performance.

 The project uses a minimal `package.json` so `npm test` returns success: